Current Selection Procedure

 1st Stage | Preparing a project outline

 For the first stage in the procedure, informative project outlines should be prepared in English, indicating the issue to be addressed, project goals and planned measures.
-These must be submitted by the deadline using only the online application tool on the EUKI website.
+These must be submitted by the deadline using only the online application tool (platform for project outlines) on the EUKI website.
 All project outlines received in full by the deadline will be evaluated.
-On the basis of the available budget and the selection criteria defined in the information on financing, applicants with promising project outlines will then be asked to develop and submit a full project proposal.
+On the basis of the available budget and the selection criteria defined in the information on financing, applicants with promising project outlines will then be asked to develop and submit a full project proposal (see 2nd Stage).
+Starting on 25 November 2022, you find the instructions and guidelines for the 1st Stage Selection Procedure in the box on the top right.
+Before applying, please carefully read the full Information on Financing for the 7th call for project ideas.

 2nd Stage | Preparing a project proposal